varshaio/git-basics-l/readme.md

 To create new braches <code>git switch -c new_branch_name</code> and move between branches <code>git switch branch_name</code>.

 With <code>git checkout</code>, we can work with both commits and branches, but <code>git switch</code> is specific to working with branches.
 Hence <code>git switch</code> has a clearly defined function.

+## git ls-files

+To see all files of a branch that are in the staging area.

+## Deleting working directory files which are already staged

+One way to delete a staged file from the working directory is to first delete the file from the working area the issue <code>git add file_name</code> command so that the changes for deletion are recorded to the staging area, then issue <code>git commit file_name</code> command to finally remove the file from the repository also.

+another way is to use
+<code>git rm file_name</code> <a id="git-rm"></a> command to remove the file directly from the staging area, then issue <code>git commit file_name</code> command to make changes in the repository also.